-This report includes an overview of Kitsap County; budget comparisons for Fiscal Years 2018 and 2019; statement of net position (assets and liabilities); statement of activities (income statement); revenue and expenditures; propriety operations (user-financed); investment policy; assets; liabilities; and property tax comparisons.
+This report includes an overview of Kitsap County; budget comparisons for Fiscal Years 2019 and 2020; statement of net position (assets and deferred outflows, and liabilities and deferred inflows); statement of activities (income statement); revenue and expenditures; propriety operations (user-financed); investment policy; assets; liabilities; and property tax comparisons.
 This report is unaudited and does not include many important disclosures and other financial information that is required by Generally Accepted Accounting Principles (GAAP).

-As this report is only a summary of the County's financial information, users who desire additional information should refer to the County's audited CAFR.
+As this report is only a summary of the County's financial information, users who desire additional information should refer to the County's audited ACFR.